pi-hole/FTL/README.md

 - `TIMEFRAME=rolling24h|yesterday|today` (rolling data window, up to 48h (today + yesterday), or up to 24h (only today, as in Pi-hole `v2.x` ))
 - `QUERY_DISPLAY=yes|no` (hide queries altogether)
 - `analyze_AAAA=yes|no` (do we want `FTL` to analyze AAAA queries from pihole.log?)
-- `MAXDBFILESIZE=100` (how large do we want the FTL database to grow at max (given in MB), setting this to zero disabled the database altogether)
+- `MAXDBFILESIZE=100` (how large do we want the FTL database to grow at max (given in MB), setting this to zero disables the database altogether)

 ### Implemented keywords (starting with `>`, subject to change):